Marvin Sapp

-Marvin Sapp (born January 28, 1967) is an American Gospel music singer-songwriter who recorded with the group Commissioned during the 1990s before beginning a record-breaking solo career.
+Marvin Louis Sapp (born January 28, 1967) is an American Gospel musician, singer, songwriter, and record producer.

 Early life and education

 Born and raised in Grand Rapids, Michigan, Sapp began singing in church at age four.
+In third grade he met MaLinda Prince, his future wife.

 He was a student at the unaccredited Aenon Bible College in Indianapolis, Indiana.

 Solo career

 In 1996, Sapp decided to establish himself as a contemporary gospel solo artist and has recorded seven albums.
 Sapp first achieved crossover fame with the release of "Never Would Have Made It" from the album Thirsty in 2007.
 It peaked at No. 14 on the U.S. Billboard Hot R&B/Hip-Hop Songs, No. 82 on the Billboard Hot 100, and also at No. 1 on the Billboard Hot Gospel Songs chart.
 Thirsty debuted at No. 28 on the U.S. Billboard 200, No. 4 on the U.S. Billboard Top R&B/Hip-Hop Albums, and also No. 1 on the U.S. Billboard Top Gospel Albums.
 It has been certified gold by the RIAA due to the album selling over 500,000 copies, making it Sapp's best selling album of his solo career, and has so far sold over 712,000 copies.
 In 2009, Sapp won all seven Gospel Stellar Awards that he was nominated for.